adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

   - range voting -> quadratic range voting
   - conviction voting -> persistent commitments
   - quadratic funding -> persistent funding
-  - harberger taxes -> common resource taxes
+  - harberger taxes -> common resource rights
-- how we can incrementally achieve persistent democracy and use it to solve the above problems
+- how we can incrementally achieve persistent democracy and use it to solve the above problems -->
-- my proof sketch for why persistent democracy could be welfare optimal -->

 ---